St Andrew's Church, Bundaberg: History

-Lange Powell designed some of the furniture for the Church and a drive was launched to obtain sponsors for the various pieces and fittings.
+Powell designed some of the furniture for the Church and a drive was launched to obtain sponsors for the various pieces and fittings.
 Many of the internal furnishings were made from silky oak.
 The three rows of seats on the dais were designed for comfort and a number of variations were considered before the final version was selected.
 There are also two elaborately carved chairs, one for the Moderator at Communion Services, the other at the pulpit.
 The communion table and the pulpit itself were also of elaborate design and included panels that bore carved emblems of the Presbyterian Church.
 The baptismal font had been previously gifted to the community and was transferred from the 1882 church.

 The carillon tower was dedicated as a memorial to those members of St Andrew's community who died during the First World War.
 Such memorials were an important feature of the interwar era as communities came to terms with the loss of significant numbers of young men.
 This loss was compounded by the absence of graves to visit and at which to commemorate.

-The Tower contains a "Peal of Bells", the largest of which (the tenor bell) bears the symbol of the burning bush.
+The tower contains a "Peal of Bells", the largest of which (the tenor bell) bears the symbol of the burning bush.
 The tower bells were manufactured by John Taylor & Co in Loughborough, England, and were donated by Miss Amy Ethel Maud Peirson in memory of deceased members of her family.
 At the time of its construction St Andrew's reputedly was the first Presbyterian Church in Australia, and one of only seven Presbyterian Churches in the world, to have a carillon.
 It was also believed to be the first Presbyterian Church in Australia to have a bell that bore the Presbyterian symbol of the burning bush.
 The bells have since become a local feature and their ring can be heard throughout the central business district and surrounding suburbs.

 In the early 1970s the congregation of St Andrew's Presbyterian Church at Bundaberg considered whether to join the Union of Churches that was to become the Uniting Church in Australia.
 After some debate, the majority of parishioners voted in favour of the proposal, with the official Church Union taking place in 1977.
 A contingent of the congregation voted to continue as Presbyterian.
 Lacking sufficient numbers to retain St Andrew's, they relocated to a smaller former Methodist Church.

 In 2004, the church was sold to the Seventh Day Adventist Church.